 If safety doesn’t convince you, you may be surprised to find out that they likely cost you more money.
 Many people are under the assumption that heating one room is more cost effective than using central heating and air to heat the whole house.
 Let us provide you with a case study.

 We knew a neighbor that was using a space heater to heat her 850 sq ft condo last year (2016) to avoid paying a company to come out and repair her unit.
 Her electric bill prior to this was averaging $55 a month or $1.83 a day.
 Want to guess what it was using the space heater?
 Nearly a whopping $150!! $5 a day, nearly triple her utility bill.
 They simply aren’t designed to heat large spaces so they are less efficient and will need to run constantly.
 Since they fail the two greatest tests of Safety and Efficiency.
 We say stay away from space heaters as a long-term solution for home heating needs.

-For more questions about HVAC systems, call us today!
+For more questions about HVAC systems, contact us today!